 Ureterolithotomy is used to remove stones in a ureter that: Are too large to passCause pain or bleedingCause infectionBlock the flow of urinePlace pressure on the kidney

 Problems from this surgery are rare, but all surgeries have some risk.
 Your doctor will review potential problems.
-Complications may include: Adverse reaction to anesthesiaInfectionExcess bleedingBlood clotsExcess scarring or narrowing in the ureter that can lead to kidney problemsFailure to remove the kidney stoneExcess scarring of incision
+Complications may include: Adverse reaction to anesthesiaInfectionExcess bleedingBlood clotsExcess scarring or narrowing in the ureter that can lead to kidney problemsFailure to remove the kidney stoneExcess scarring of incisions

 Problems having bowel movements